As a team of Family lawyers, we’ve long promoted the idea of ‘good divorce’.

 But the reality of divorce can mean that parents who are tussling over details may overlook their children’s needs and feelings.
 This is especially so as ‘fault’ remains a feature of divorce law.
 In most situations, blame will be the basis for divorce – it might be infidelity or some other unreasonable behaviour that leads to the marriage’s irretrievable breakdown.
 In my experience, parents who are arguing over who is in the right and in the wrong can easily lose sight of their children’s best interests.
 It’s a reason I welcome the planned introduction of ‘no-fault’ divorce next year.

 But what can parents do?
 How can they keep their emotions in check?
 How can they fight their own corner and stand up for what they need out of the divorce, while at the same time shield their children from the negative effects of separation?
 The truth is that this is hugely challenging.
 As a Family Law solicitor, I can help people understand the law and how that is likely to affect them and their children.
 I can help get the best arrangements in place.
 And I can advise on the types of conversations to have with their children.
 But the day-to-day management of the situation at home is down to parents.
-That is why Resolution’s campaign is so helpful, shedding light on the issues families can come up against and guiding them on the best ways of handling things in the short-term – and for the long-term.

 Because aside from the immediate pressures of the divorce process itself, the years ahead for parents will present challenges as they navigate ‘co-parenting’.
 Where both parents have parental responsibility, joint decisions will need to be reached about the children’s schooling and upbringing.
 Parents will need to be able to communicate on some level to make sure contact with each happens as agreed, holidays are organised, and that both parents are as involved as they want and need to be in the children’s lives.
 In many cases, this is a bumpy road – at least to begin with.
 But various sources of help and guidance are available and I would urge families to seek out support when parenting through separation and beyond.